leandrodzn/parallel-crud-node-api/README.md

 - System load: Redistributing the load may saturate the CPU or the database if the number of workers is too high.
 - Shared state: Workers do not share memory, so each one needs to fetch data separately.

+### Efficient memory usage

+The project utilizes memory to handle data related to entities such as Tracks, Albums, Artists, and other related tables.
+Each thread processes a subset of data (chunk), enabling effective partitioning and reducing memory load on each thread.

+#### Advantages:

+- Avoids loading large volumes of data into main memory by processing only the subset corresponding to each thread.
+- The use of transactions ensures that changes are applied only if all steps are executed correctly, preventing unnecessary memory operations.

+#### Limitations:

+- If the chunk size is too large, it could lead to competition for memory resources.
+- Excessive use of promises and listeners in threads can increase memory consumption if not properly managed (e.g., not releasing resources after completion).

+### Security and exception handling in concurrent environments

+The project handles errors and exceptions in each thread using try-catch within critical operations, sending error details to the main thread via parentPort.

+#### Advantages:

+- In the event of a thread failure, the associated transaction is rolled back, ensuring data consistency.
+- Each thread operates independently, reducing the risk of race conditions and deadlocks.

+#### Limitations:

+- The current structure does not have a strategy for handling global critical errors at the thread level (e.g., if all threads fail).
+- There is no explicit protection against potential deadlocks in transactions.

+### Coarse-Grained parallelism

+The project adopts a coarse-grained parallelism approach, where each thread works with relatively large chunks (subsets of data such as Tracks or Albums) and performs complete tasks like validation, insertion, or deletion.

+#### Advantages:

+- Reduced synchronization overhead since threads do not need to communicate with each other.
+- Direct scalability by dividing data among the available threads.

+### Compatibility with specific parallel architectures

+The project is primarily designed to leverage multi-core CPUs using Node.js Worker Threads.
+However, it is not optimized for architectures like GPUs, clusters, or distributed systems.

+#### Advantages:

+- The use of Worker Threads is sufficient for systems with multiple cores, especially on modern servers.
+- The modularity of the code facilitates adaptation to other platforms.

+#### Limitations:

+- No explicit support for advanced parallel architectures, such as using GPUs for computationally intensive tasks.
+- Dependency on worker_threads limits it to Node.js environments without native support for distributed clusters.

 ## Tests and results

 ### Database